thoughtbot/high_voltage/README.md

 High Voltage uses a default path and folder of 'pages', i.e. 'url.com/pages/contact' , 'app/views/pages'

-You can change this in an initializer.
+You can change this in an initializer:

     HighVoltage.content_path = "site/"